Ecohydraulics/flusstools-docs/docs/index.rst

 .. important::

-    Follow the installation instructions on `hydro-informatics.com <https://hydro-informatics.com/python-basics/pyinstall.html>`_ to make sure that GDAL works on your computer as desired.
+    Follow the installation instructions on `hydro-informatics.com <https://hydro-informatics.com/python-basics/pyinstall.html>`_ to make sure that GDAL works on your computer as desired (there are version issues because of numpy2, which requires GDAL>=3.9.1, which cannot be easily installed on Ubuntu derivates currently.

 Currently, *flusstools* comes with the following modules: